 2. Cookware and Bakeware

 I cook all the time, so quality cookware is really important to me.
 I only use cookware that is natural/eco-friendly and also pretty easy to clean.
 This left only a few options, but my few versatile pieces get used all the time!

 - Instant Pot (I have this one): You know those last-minute dinner blues?
 The Instant Pot can cure them.
 It makes soups, stews, and casseroles, hard boils eggs, ferments yogurt, and the most tender cuts of meat you can imagine.
 Food is ready in about an hour or less, and you can even saute right in the pot before pressurizing, saving extra dirty pans.
 Try it, you’ll be glad you did!
 Check out my full review on Instant Pot models (and why it is a healthy way to cook) for more details.

 - Caraway – I use their 3 qt. saucepan several times a week as well as their frying pan to make eggs, crepes or fry up some veggies.
 They are easy to clean and are safe for the family without any toxic chemicals leaching into your food.
 I also use their bakeware when making desserts or breakfast muffins.

-- Always Pan – I love the Always Pan when I am making scrambled eggs, stir fry or need to steam some veggies.
-The pan is very easy to clean and you can either wipe it down with a wet rag or throw into the dishwasher.
+- Always Pan – I love the Always Pan when I am making scrambled eggs, stir fry, or need to steam some veggies.
+The pan is very easy to clean and you can either wipe it down with a wet rag or throw it into the dishwasher.

 - Cast Iron: A few good cast iron skillets can last forever.
 I use these for anything that has to go from stove to oven or for meats, bacon, sausage, etc. Another advantage is that trace amounts of iron are left in food to boost the body’s iron levels.